humzahokadia/dungeon-runner/README.md

 This game was the final project for my game development class.
 The project was a group project and each member was assigned a different task.
 My task was to desing,create and spawn in different powerups using c# scripts.
 I was also responsible for adding powerupt scripts to the player to allow the player to use the abilities of each powerup along with creating the prebuilt levels.
 I also assited the other team members in their tasks such as scripts player movement scripts, enemy prefab creations and enemy movement/power scripts.

+View Scripts and Materials:

+If you open the assets folder each part of the game will be stored in its own folder.
+Each folder will contain materials, scripts, prefabs and more. eg. Enemies folder will contain all materials,scripts and prefabs for all enemies.

 How To Run:
+Method 1.
-Method 1.!!!You will need Unity 2020.1.4f1 to run using this method
+!!!You will need Unity 2020.1.4f1 to run using this method

 Downloand Zip version of repository as such